CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 The keys will be generated and saved to the same folder in which the application resides.

 !!!
 Note
-    * If you lose or forget your secrete key, or the password to it, you will be unable to decrypt the files.
+    * If you lose or forget your secret key, or the password, you will be unable to decrypt the files.
-    * Do not share your secrete key or your password.
+    * Do not share your secret key or your password.
-    * You need to **create your keys only once** and use them for all your encryption needs but you can of course choose to generate separate keys for encryption as you  wish.
+    * You need to **create your keys only once** and use them for all your encryption needs, but you can of course, choose to generate separate keys for encryption as you wish.

-2- If you already have your own key pair, generated with the Crypt4GH applcation, you can simply import your public encryption key in SD Connect browser page (for example vie drag and drop).
+2- If you already have your key pair generated with the Crypt4GH application, you can import your public encryption key to SD Connect browser page (for example, via drag and drop).
 Next, you will be **redirected to a new window displaying the default encryption options**.
-You can specify the name of the bucket in which the public encryption key should be uploaded to.
-If you don't fill in a specific name, the user interface will automatically create a bucket named with a 13 digit number (based on creation time).
+You can specify the bucket's name to which the public encryption key should be uploaded.
+If you don't fill in a specific term, the user interface will automatically create a bucket named with a 13 digit number (based on creation time).

-2-  Next click on **Encrypt and upload**: the public key will be encrypted and uploaded to the bucket in SD Connect.
-Only encyrpted files are visible and accessible via SD Desktop, thus even your public encryption key needs to be encrypted during upload.
+2-  Next, click on **Encrypt and upload**: the public key will be encrypted and uploaded to the bucket in SD Connect.
+Only encrypted files are visible and accessible via SD Desktop; thus, even your public encryption key must be encrypted during upload.

-3- Once upload process is completed, you can access your virtual Desktop.
-Here, using the Data Gateway application you can import a copy of your public key inside the virtual Desktop.
+3- Once the upload process is completed, you can access your virtual Desktop.
+Using the Data Gateway application, you can import a copy of your public key inside the virtual Desktop.

 4- Next, open the terminal and encrypt the files you want to export with your public key.
 The syntax of the encryption command is:

 ```text
 crypt4gh encrypt --recipient_pk public-key < input > output